Mobile Video and Visual StorytellingRegister Now

 - Renewed confidence in their ability to deal with visual storytelling and mobile video

-Catherine Arrow, FPRINZ, FCIPR, Founding Chartered Public Relations Practitioner
+Catherine Arrow, LPRINZ, FCIPR, Founding Chartered Public Relations Practitioner

 Catherine Arrow is an international public relations consultant and educator.
 She heads PR Knowledge Hub Ltd, a learning and development centre for public relations and communication professionals delivering online and face-to-face training.

-A PRINZ Fellow, a Fellow of the Chartered Institute of Public Relations and a Founding Chartered Public Relations Practitioner, Catherine serves on the Global Alliance Advisory Council following eight years of service as board member and secretary of the Global Alliance for Public Relations and Communication Management.
+A PRINZ Life member, a Fellow of the Chartered Institute of Public Relations and a Founding Chartered Public Relations Practitioner, Catherine serves on the Global Alliance Advisory Council following eight years of service as board member and secretary of the Global Alliance for Public Relations and Communication Management.

 Alongside her training and consultancy work, she lectures and speaks about public relations in New Zealand and around the world.
 Recent publications include a chapter on future public relations practice in the CIPR book, ‘Lessons from Expert Practitioners’.
 Her career spans the Northern and Southern Hemispheres and, in 2012, was presented with the PRINZ President’s Award for exemplary contribution to the profession.

-This course content aligns with the communication capabilities section of the Global Capability Framework (link to doc) with particular emphasis on this summary: To communicate effectively across a full range of platforms and technologies.
+This course content aligns with the communication capabilities section of the Global Capability Framework with particular emphasis on this summary: To communicate effectively across a full range of platforms and technologies.

 - To align communication strategies with organisational purpose and values